zarigata/PoorCraft/docs/MANUAL_TESTING_GUIDE.md

 - [ ] Blocks drop items when broken
 - [ ] Item drops can be collected

+#### Focus Scenarios
+- [ ] **Chunk neighbor updates** – Build a 3×3 column of blocks and break the center block.
+Confirm adjacent chunks update lighting/geometry without seams or delayed updates.
+- [ ] **Block break overlay** – Begin mining a block and observe the highlight overlay.
+Verify both translucent fill and outline render without flicker or depth artifacts when moving the camera.

 ### Inventory System
 - [ ] Inventory opens with E key
 - [ ] Hotbar displays correctly